For more details see how the Custom Reports Builder extension works.

 Build an unlimited variety of custom reports based on any available store data.
 Analyze each aspect of your store performance and build an efficient sales strategy.
 Arrange all needed columns in the most convenient order.
 Apply filters, set the time intervals, and visualize the data with charts.

 When the extension is installed, please navigate to Amasty → Custom Reports Builder → Amasty Custom Report Builder.
 Here you can see the Custom Reports grid with the 5 prebuilt reports that we have created for your convenience.
-Use these reports as they are or flexibly modify any of them according to your needs.
+Use these reports as they are, duplicate or flexibly modify any of them according to your needs.
 Also, here you can create and manage your new custom reports.

 To create a new report, please hit the Add New Report button.